azgs-geomapmaker/geomapmaker/README.md

 1. Lookup formation names
 2. Lookup geologic intervals
 3. Lookup FGDC symbology by name rather than number

-### Unit Import
-The former AZGS toolbar has (not sure if it is still working) a button that let users import Map Units from older maps into a new map project.
-It has not yet been decided if this feature should be included or not, and if it is included, if it should be expanded to include glossaries and other tables besides the DescriptionOfMapUnits.
-Feedback from the mappers is needed.

 ### Existing GeMS tools
 https://github.com/usgs/gems-tools-pro